wantpinow/agentic-data-science/tasks/spotify-album-colors/environment/TASK.md

 Look in `lib/evaluate.ts` for the implementation if you need it.

+Your goal is to develop an algorithm that consistently achieves scores lower than 10.

 ## Dataset

 The dataset consists of 89 Spotify albums with: